Country Profile: Comoros

 Communications

-The telecommunications sector in Comoros is developing, with mobile cellular subscriptions reaching 934,000 in 2023.
-Internet access remains limited, with about 36% of the population using the internet.
+Telecommunications in Comoros is developing, with a mix of fixed and mobile subscriptions.
+Internet access remains limited, with around 36% of the population utilizing it as of 2023.

 Key Metrics